-This was in my Inbox and I wanted to share.
-It fits right into the ‘A Better Way To Live’ series, and gives us some diversity on the subject.
-I agree completely with what Matt is saying.
-What are your thoughts?
-Please share your comments.
+This was in my Inbox and I want to share.
+It fits right into the ‘A Better Way To Live’ series, and gives some diversity on the subject.

 When I decided I wanted to do this Happy Days challenge, I didn’t realize how hard it would be.
 The challenge was to photograph yourself during a happy moment.
 This was a daily task to be completed for 100 consecutive days.
 Doing anything for this long, short of breathing and sleeping, is quite a challenge.
 There were a couple of times I forgot to take a picture.
 There were a few times I forgot about it completely until about 11pm.
 But, I did it.
 And I’m really proud that I completed it.
 Some of what I learned was things I thought I already knew, at least intellectually… but doing this challenge made them real.
 Now I know for sure.
 It’s probably one of the most empowering things I’ve ever done, and reinforces that I am indeed “enough”.

 - Happiness is a choice